cloudfoundry/docs-dev-guide/services/adding-a-service.html.md

 title: Add a Service
 ---

-Cloud Foundry allows you to deploy applications without worrying about configuration headaches, making it faster and easier to build, test, deploy and scale your app.

 This guide walks you through binding and using services.
 It assumes you have pushed an application to your Cloud Foundry instance.

 ## <a id='intro'></a>Intro to Services ##

 Cloud Foundry Services are add-ons that can be provisioned alongside your application.
-Learn all about Services at [Using Services](services-intro.html).

 In order to use services with your application you will need to: